gamma-delta/HackSlashRun/README.md

 Currently, the server only works on Windows.
 Eventually, it will be avaliable for other platforms.

 ### For Beginners
 First, you'll need to get the server itself.
-Check the releases page !!TODO ADD RELEASES.
-Put it in a folder anywhere.
-Next to it, make another folder to put the missions in.
+[Check the releases page](https://github.com/gamma-delta/HackSlashRun/releases), download the zip, and extract it.
+Next to the .exe, make another folder to put the missions in.
 [You can download missions here](https://github.com/gamma-delta/HSRMissions/tree/master).

 Next, get your IP address.
 You can Google `what's my ip` or you can do it the hacker way: